 read classic at Cambridge and subsequently trained as a teacher, leading to positions as Head of Classics at St Felix School, Southwold, and Team Leader for the OCR Examination Board.
 In recent years she has had more time to devote to the music she loves.
 She gained her Licentiate in Performance (Singing) under the tutelage of Vetta Wise and now performs as a recital soloist, as well as singing with many church choirs, choral societies and vocal groups throughout Suffolk and Norfolk.

 was born in Cardiff which gave her a great head-start as a singer.
 After studying with Louise Ryan, she won the South Glamorgan Young Singer award at the age of eighteen.
 She moved to London where she was a Classic FM Unsigned Artist.
 Since moving to Norfolk, Jo has studied with Vetta Wise.
 She made her solo concert debut singing Carmina Burana in Great Yarmouth Minster in 2015.
 She is the soprano soloist in the “The Accidentals” and also sang the challenging solo part in a recent performance in Hawes’ “Song of Songs” with Norwich Baroque.
-Jo will return to GY Minster to perform Mendelsshon’s Elijah on 14 October 2017. www.jowestaway.com
+Read more about Jo’s solo ventures at www.jowestaway.com

 grew up near Leicester, moving to Leeds to study music and mathematics at university.
 After graduating with first class honours, she settled in Norwich where she qualified as a chartered accountant and became an accounting tutor.
 Currently at home looking after her three children, she is an accomplished pianist and has sung a principal role with the North Norfolk Chamber Opera for the last three years.
 She is also a soloist with the St Giles Singers and has enjoyed working with local composer Michael Higgins.